Lazigerbill/sql-worldcup-lesson/_episodes/02-sql_data_management/00-sql-introduction.md

 ## Dataset Description

-The data we will be using is a time-series for a small mammal community in southern Arizona.
-This is part of a project studying the effects of rodents and ants on the plant community that has been running for almost 40 years.
-The rodents are sampled on a series of 24 plots, with different experimental manipulations controlling which rodents are allowed to access which plots.

-This is a real dataset that has been used in over 100 publications.
-We've simplified it for the workshop, but you can download the [full dataset](http://esapubs.org/archive/ecol/E090/118/) and work with it using exactly the same tools we'll learn about today.
+The data we will be using different world cup historical information from 1930 to 2014.
+This is a real and complete dataset that includes dates and times of matches, countries that were playing, winners, losers, winning conditions, players, attendance, referees, assistants, etc.

 ## Questions